Biostatistics - Essential Information for applicants

 Who is eligible to apply?

-The biostatistics program is available to residents of Australia and New Zealand.
-The Graduate Diploma and Graduate Certificate are also available to off-shore international students.
-You may then upgrade to the Masters when eligible if suitable arrangements can be made for supervision of the workplace project(s).
+The biostatistics program is available to all students regardless of their location.
+However, off-shore students are required to apply initially for the Graduate Diploma or Graduate Certificate before upgrading to the Masters.
+The upgrade is dependent on making suitable arrangements for supervision of the workplace project(s).
 As an off-shore international student, you will be studying for your degree in your own country.
-It is not possible to complete these courses as an international student in Australia.
+It is not possible to complete these courses as an international student in Australia

 To do one of the courses you should have: